-In the normal course of operations, the Company's activities are affected by changes in interest rates, foreign currency exchange rates and other market changes.
+In the normal course of operations, the Company's activities are affected by foreign currency exchange rates, changes in interest rates and other market changes.
 The Company follows a prudent policy on managing its assets and liabilities so as to ensure that exposure to fluctuations in interest rates and foreign currency exchange rates are kept within acceptable limits and within regulatory guidelines.